 1. Ask Instructors to Write (or Ghostwrite) Blog Posts

 Blogs improve your SEO, which makes your website and classes more likely to be discovered when students search online.
 Instructors can contribute blog posts about:

 - The classes they teach.
 They can offer first-hand information about how the course works, what it covers, and how students can succeed.

 - Their subject of expertise.
 Showcasing how much an instructor knows about the subject matter can help students feel confident that the class will be useful.

 - The instructor.
 Getting to know the instructor before class starts can help students connect with the course.

-Some instructors may not feel comfortable writing posts themselves.
-That’s okay.
-Record an interview with them and ask all the relevant questions.
+Some instructors may not feel comfortable writing blog posts.
+You can still gather their insight by recording an interview with them.
 (You might even be able to reuse the video for the next tip.)
-Then, have someone comfortable with blogging using the interview to write a post.
-This could be someone within your organization, an intern, or a hired freelancer.
+Then, have someone on your marketing team turn that interview into a blog post.

 Video and audio recordings can capture the attention of potential students.
 Your instructors can lend their faces and voices to make these recordings feel more personal.
 Here are a few ways you can feature instructors in video and audio recordings:

 - Cut down your instructor interviews into soundbites and share them on your social media, in email, or on your website.

 - Run live streams or webinars so prospective students can meet instructors.
 You can reuse clips from these, just like you did with instructor interviews.